csiro-coasts/emsarray/docs/internal/releasing.rst

 [Make a new release on Github](https://github.com/csiro-coasts/emsarray/releases/new).
 Select the 1.2.0 tag you just created.
 Copy the release notes from ``docs/releases/1.2.0.rst``.

-Publish a new version to the [CSIRO Data Access Portal](https://data.csiro.au/collection/csiro:57587v1).
-Update the version number and add the PyPI packages and source tarball for this release.

 Prepare the codebase for further development
 ============================================